 Analysis of the Tisza River Basin

-At the first ministerial meeting of the ICPDR countries in December 2004, ministers and high-level representatives of the five Tisza countries signed the Memorandum of Understanding (Towards a River Basin Management Plan for the Tisza River supporting sustainable development of the region).
-The ICPDR established the Tisza Group for coordination as well as implementation.
-The Tisza Group is the platform for strengthening coordination and information exchange related to international, regional and national activities in the Tisza River Basin and to ensure harmonisation and effectiveness of related efforts.
-The Tisza Group countries agreed on to prepare a sub-basin plan (the Tisza River Basin Management Plan), which integrates issues on water quality and water quantity, land and water management, flood and drought.
+At the first ministerial meeting of the ICPDR countries in December 2004, ministers and high-level representatives of the five Tisza countries signed a memorandum of understanding (Memorandum of Understanding Towards a River Basin Management Plan for the Tisza River supporting sustainable development of the region), establishing the Tisza Group for coordination as well as implementation.
+This is a platform for strengthening coordination and information exchange related to international, regional and national activities in the Tisza River Basin and to ensure harmonisation and effectiveness of related efforts.
+The Tisza Group countries agreed on preparing a sub-basin plan (the Tisza River Basin Management Plan), which integrates issues on water quality and water quantity, land and water management, flood and drought.

-This Analysis was an intermediate step between the WFD Article 5. report submitted in March 2005 (prepared at both the Danube River Basin level, ‘Roof Report’ and national reports) and the River Basin Management Plan to be submitted in 2009.
+The Tisza River Basin Analysis was an intermediate step between the WFD Article 5 report submitted in March 2005 (prepared at both the Danube River Basin level, ‘Roof Report’ and national reports) and the River Basin Management Plan to be submitted in 2009.
 This report is presented in four main sections: